History

 A bold and ambitious plan

-In the twenty-first century, the dazzlingly decorated Trafalgar Tavern retains the essence of nineteenth century opulence and cherishes its position as the heart and soul of maritime Greenwich.
+In the twenty-first century, the dazzlingly decorated Trafalgar Tavern retains the essence of nineteenth-century opulence and cherishes its position as the heart and soul of maritime Greenwich.
 Its unique location, history and traditions are reflected in the magnificent art collection that decorates its extraordinary interior.
 The Trafalgar has always been celebrated for its famous whitebait dinners, frequented by London’s literary, artistic and political circles.
 Among them was Charles Dickens, who used it as the setting for Bella Wilfer’s wedding breakfast in his novel Our Mutual Friend.
 The Tavern’s elegant bow windows and canopied balconies, immortalised by the artist James Tissot, are the epitome of late Regency taste and present a unique glimpse of authentic seaside architecture in London.
 Seated at the Trafalgar Tavern alongside the sights and sounds of the rise and fall of the tidal Thames evokes the pleasing sensation of being afloat.
 Welcome aboard!